ignite/cli/docs/intro/install.md

 ### Adding `~/go/bin` to `$PATH`

 After Starport builds the chain, the resulting binary is installed in `~/go/bin`.
-For Starport to be able to access this binary the path to this location has to be set.
-To do so, add the following line to your shell config file (for example, `~/.bashrc`):
+For Starport to access the `bin` subdirectory that contains the executable binary, you must set the path to this location.
+To set the PATH, add the following line to your shell config file (for example, `~/.bashrc`):

 ```
 export $PATH=~/go/bin:$PATH